The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-This property can be used to set a default groups claim value when the current token has no standard or custom groups claim available.
+This property can set a default groups claim value when the current token has no standard or custom groups claim available.

 smallrye.jwt.jwks.refresh-interval